tshelburne/csci-e39/docs/git.md

 # git Basics

-There are a few basic workflows you should be able to follow in order to work in this code repository for this class.
+There are a few common workflows you should be able to follow in order to work in this code repository for this class.
 For a more in-depth (and well-written!) explanation of the things below, I would recommend http://rogerdudler.github.io/git-guide/.

-## Updating local code from origin:
+## Updating local code from upstream:

 The upstream remote repository at tshelburne/csci-e39 will be regularly updated with bug fixes, improvements, features, etc. as time progresses.
 When those updates are